Frequently Asked Questions

 You will be able to hear the alarm clock.
 It will only be slightly attenuated by the fabric around the ears.

 If you have an iPod or an iPod nano, you can program it to shut off in 30 minutes of sleeping and set an alarm for the morning.

-- Insert your CD and import the songs to iTunes, or download the MP3's from this website
+- Insert your CD and import the songs to iTunes, or download the MP3s from our website.

 - The track information should automatically load from iTunes.
 If not, you can rename the tracks.

 - Add a playlist by clicking on the + sign on the bottom left.
 Name the playlist for the sleep tracks, such as "Sleep Brainwaves."

 - Add another playlist for the morning tracks, such as "Morning Brainwaves."

 - Drag Harriman Birds and Rowayton Stream (or your sleep download) into the sleep tracks playlist.

 - Drag Wake Up! (or your morning download) to the morning tracks playlist.